How to avoid falling for a Tinder swindler or a fake German heiress

 Unfortunately, romance scams are common.
 Victims of romance fraud lost $1 billion in 2021, according to the FBI.
 “While anyone can be a victim of this fraud, the bad actors are known to target women over age 40 who are widowed, divorced, elderly, and/or disabled,” the FBI said in a news release last month.

 The women portrayed in “The Tinder Swindler,” however, were in their 20s and 30s.
-Erika Kaplan, a senior matchmaker and vice president of membership at Three Day Rule in Philadelphia, says it’s easy to fall for these scams in part because so many people on dating apps are passive.
+Erika Kaplan, a senior matchmaker and vice president of membership at Three Day Rule, says it’s easy to fall for these scams in part because so many people on dating apps are passive.
 It’s common to get matches that lead to no conversation, or conversations that never lead to in-person meetings.
 So if a dater finds someone who comes on strong and acts like they want them in their life, “it’s really in stark contrast to what you’re used to,” Kaplan says.
 Instead of assuming this interaction is fake, “you want to believe that you manifested it,” Kaplan says.
 “You want to believe so badly that you found the diamond in the rough.”

 “Master manipulators can be really persuasive simply by being who someone wants them to be,” Kaplan notes.